2024sabuhiabbasov/unit4_2023-project/README.md

 The `type` attribute of the input field is set to  `text`, which means that the user can enter text into it.
 The `id` attribute specifies the unique identifier for the input field, and the `name` attribute specifies the name of the field as it will appear in the form data when the user submits the form.

 I was challenged to create a text field with dynamic search.
 After doing some research[28] I learned how to do it.
 So the `onkeyup` attribute is an event handler that fires a function called `searchIngredients()` whenever the user types a key into the input field.
-This allows for dynamic searching as the user types, without having to submit the form each time
+This allows for dynamic searching as the user types, without having to submit the form each time.

 ```.html
 <script>